*One of the far west’s finest houses

-Built in 1938 and lovingly renovated with comfort in mind, it was designed to take in all the extraordinary views and create a space filled with natural light, warmth and tranquillity.
+Built in 1938 and lovingly renovated with comfort in mind, it was designed to take in all the extraordinary views and create a space filled with natural light, warmth and tranquility.
 It really is a home from home surrounded by all the comforts you will need.
 It's a place to drop your shoulders, breathe and relax in a magical location.
 If privacy and seclusion are what you're after Carn Cobba has it in spades.
 Apart from the odd distant walker passing along the South west coast path you will have just the sea and nature for company.

-Situated just outside Zennor, it's a village that feels lost in time and was once the home of D.H Lawrence who wrote, “One sees infinite Atlantic…… Zennor is a most beautiful place, a tiny granite village nestling under high, shaggy moor-hills, and a big sweep of lovely sea beyond” With a handful of cottages, a church and café, Zennor is also home to the gorgeous “Tinners Arms” a 12th century pub and the perfect spot for a Sunday roast.
+Situated just outside Zennor, it's a village that feels lost in time and was once the home of D.H Lawrence who wrote, “One sees infinite Atlantic…… Zennor is a most beautiful place, a tiny granite village nestling under high, shaggy moor-hills, and a big sweep of lovely sea beyond”.
+With a handful of cottages, a church and café, Zennor is also home to the gorgeous “Tinners Arms” a 12th century pub and the perfect spot for a Sunday roast.
 Although secluded in the wild heart of West Cornwall you are also relatively close to modern life.
 If you can drag yourself away from Carn Cobba the famous town of St Ives is only seven miles along the dramatic coast road.
 Here you will find a plethora of winding streets, galleries, shops and restaurants as well as several first-class beaches within this iconic seaside town.

-The house is set over three floors and there is plenty of space to spread out with separate bedroom areas and a large first floor tv room perfect for keeping younger ones happy while you relax.
+The house is set over three floors and there is plenty of space to spread out with separate bedroom areas and a first floor TV area, perfect for keeping younger ones happy while you relax.
 The hand built “George Robinson” kitchen has a separate breakfast area leading to a dining room and onto the beautiful living space with original bay window and open fire.
 From every corner you are reminded of the spectacular location with stunning vistas from the majority of rooms and various doors leading you out to patios and balconies from where to enjoy the views with a sundowner.
 The five bedrooms (four en suite) are spaced thoughtfully over two floors.
-On the first floor is a cosy TV room with plenty of games and there is an additional ‘work from home’ study area.
+On the first floor is a cosy TV area with plenty of games and there is an additional ‘work from home’ study area.
 There is a games room, boot room and utility room and you’ll find the cosy ‘snug’ downstairs which acts as a second dining area with an atmospheric open fire.
 This opens up to the lower terrace making it the perfect spot to watch the sunset throughout the year.
-There is a separate entrance leading to the rear ground floor bedrooms perfect for large parties or if bringing a nanny.
+There is a separate entrance leading to the rear ground floor bedrooms perfect for larger families or if bringing a nanny.

 The enchanting wild garden is truly magical and gently slopes down towards the coast from numerous paths with granite steps leading you to waterfalls, past the leat and onto the tranquil mill pond.
-The expansive garden encompasses quiet pockets with complete serenity, perfect for an afternoon read, and social garden terraces perfect for dining alfresco or a sundowner.
+The expansive garden encompasses quiet pockets with complete serenity, perfect for an afternoon read and the social garden terraces are perfect for dining alfresco or a sundowner.
 The garden is lovely for summer days when it’s just too good to be inside.

 If you’re bringing your four-legged friend they will be in total heaven with the fantastic limitless walks right on the doorstep.